 Frequently asked questions: COVID Alert SA app

 Public health authorities use contact tracing to help control the spread of epidemics and pandemics.
-The process involves healthcare workers identifying and interviewing people who have contracted a disease to identify their ‘close contacts’: those they have been in close proximity to in the recent past and therefore possibly infected.
+The process involves healthcare workers identifying and interviewing people who have contracted a disease to identify their close contacts so that they can quarantine quickly and prevent further spread of infection.

-- Close contacts can be guided to self-quarantine for 10 days to prevent further spread, monitor themselves for symptoms and seek medical care when needed.
+- Close contacts can be guided to self-quarantine to prevent further spread, monitor themselves for symptoms and seek medical care when needed.

 Yes.
 In South Africa, the National Department of Health has developed the COVID Alert SA app, which is built using the Apple–Google Exposure Notification application programmable interface (API).
 The app falls under – the South African government’s COVID‑19 digital support service.

 Understanding the COVID Alert SA app

 COVID Alert SA is South Africa’s official COVID-19 exposure notification system and has been available for free to all South Africans on both the Android and iOS mobile operating platforms.
 The system was developed by the National Department of Health with the support of Discovery Health, during the early stages of the COVID-19 pandemic when contact tracing was a critical feature of the pandemic response.

 - Understand COVID 19 exposure risk through rapid notification of potential exposure to other users who have tested positive for COVID 19 without revealing identity to them